adapted from volume 13, number 2 of Unsearchable Riches magazine)

 While Mr. Gelesnoff was in New York he contributed to a little magazine gotten out by his dear friend Alan Burns, called Grace and Glory.
 It was fondly hoped that this would find sufficient support to become a permanent exponent of the new truth which was breaking forth from the Word of God.
 Its issuance depended humanly speaking, on the voluntary help of a few friends, who did the typesetting and printing.
 When these failed, however, the magazine was discontinued.

 But the effort was not in vain.
-It became clear that oral testimony was insufficient to effect any marked impression, or win many hearts for the fresh truths he had found.
+It became clear that oral testimony was insufficient to effect any marked impression or win many hearts for the fresh truths he had found.
 The true students of the Scriptures are none too plentiful in any given place.
 They are scattered over the world, and a printed exposition might reach thousands entirely outside the range of the speaker’s influence.
 So, after the repeated urgings and solicitations of many friends in various parts of the country he was prevailed on to undertake the publication of a magazine.
-By this medium the truth has reached many in the British Isles, it is known in Canada and Australia, and has reached China and India and the wilds of Africa.
+By this medium the truth has reached many in the British Isles, it is known in Canada and Australia and has reached China and India and the wilds of Africa.

-How our hearts rejoiced at the prospect this new testimony to the truth of God!
+How our hearts rejoiced at the prospect of this new testimony to the truth of God!
 There was a surfeit of religious publications, but almost all were like the prayer wheels of the Hindoo worshiper, a continual monotonous round which led nowhere.
 Other precious truth, but nothing fresh and new.
 We were convinced that we had only touched the fringe of the garment of revelation.
 Our appetites had been whetted by the progress accomplished through a few students like Dr. Bullinger.
 A letter was received asking us to suggest a name for the new publication We suggested “From Glory to Glory,” but were glad to withdraw it for “Unsearchable Riches.”
 Thus was born this little testimony for the hidden truths of God’s Word, which has been the greatest spiritual factor in the life of V.G., as he commonly signed his articles.
 A biography can only suggest the spiritual excellencies which appear on every page from his pen.
 One has well said, “No matter what subject he touches, he always sheds fresh light upon it.”

 A MAGAZINE FOR THE RECOVERY OF TRUTH